galeone/igor/README.md

 # igor

-igor is a query builder for PostgreSQL, compatible with [GORM](https://github.com/jinzhu/gorm "The fantastic ORM library for Golang, aims to be developer friendly").
+igor is an abstraction layer for PostgreSQL, written in Go.
+Igor syntax is (almost) compatible with [GORM](https://github.com/jinzhu/gorm "The fantastic ORM library for Golang, aims to be developer friendly").

 ## When to use igor

 You should use igor when your DBMS is PostgreSQL and you want to place an abstraction layer on top of it and do CRUD operations in a smart, easy, secure and fast way.

 Thus with igor you __do not__ create a new schema.
-In general igor do not support DDL (you can do it with the `Raw` method, but is not officially supported).
+In general igor do not support DDL (you can do it with the `Raw` and `Exec`, but there are not method created ad-hoc for thir purpose).

 ## What igor does